doc4d/docs/docs/language-legacy/4D Environment/set-database-parameter.md

 **Possible values:** 0 = legacy print rendering disabled, 1 = legacy print rendering enabled

 **Description:** Sets or gets the current status of the [legacy print renderer](../../FormEditor/forms.md#legacy-print-rendering) when the "Classic" look is used in your forms on macOS or Windows.
 When the legacy print renderer is *disabled*, 4D’s [current print rendering engine](../../FormEditor/forms.md) — specifically designed to optimize the printing of forms created for the Liquid Glass and Fluent UI interfaces — is used.
-This parameter can also be set definitely using a [compatibility setting](../../settings/compatibility.md).
+This parameter can also be set permanently using a [compatibility setting](../../settings/compatibility.md).

 ### User param value (108)